1 Daily Soda May Boost Heart Disease

 Soda Industry Strikes Back

 The Washington, D.C.-based industry group represents many companies that make and distribute nonalcoholic beverages in the U.S.

 Diet Soda "a Good Option"

-(AHA) also notes that the study does not prove cause and effect.
+In a prepared statement issued Monday, the American Heart Association (AHA) also notes that the study does not prove cause and effect.

 More study is needed on sodas before formal recommendations can be made, according to the AHA.
 Until then, the association views diet soda as “a good option to replace caloric beverages that do not contain important vitamins and minerals.”
 Diet soda, along with water and fat-free or low-fat milk, are better choices than full calorie soft drinks, according to the AHA.